MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivables/sb-billing-features.md

 ## Proration examples

-Calculations for proration, which can be based on the number of days or number of months.
+Calculations for proration can be based on the number of days or number of months.
 The method used for the proration calculation is set on the **Recurring contract billing parameters** page.
 The proration method affects how the amounts are calculated for a billing schedule in the following situations:
 - Initial creation
 - Application of an escalation or discount
 - Termination